Please tell me the complications and side effects possible with neck or chin liposuction. Thank you.

 Other issues such as muscle (platysma) laxity, subplatysmal fat, prominent or ptotic salivary glands, anterior digastric muscle hypertrophy can only be handled by other types of surgery.
 None of these problems can be reliably be diagnosed during the consultation.
 Bottom line is there is a limit to what neck liposuction can achieve.

-Risks of chin liposuction
+Complications of neck liposuction

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.